outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 root@archiso ~ # lsblk
 ```

-For Grub, BIOS/GPT scheme, we must create the [BIOS boot partition](https://wiki.archlinux.org/index.php/BIOS_boot_partition) to hold Grub *core.img*.
+For "Grub, BIOS/GPT" scheme, we must create the [BIOS boot partition](https://wiki.archlinux.org/index.php/BIOS_boot_partition) to hold Grub *core.img*.
 Around 1 MiB (2048 sectors) is enough.
 Partition number can be in any position order but has to be on the first 2 TiB of the disk.
 This partition should be flagged as *bios_grub* for *parted*, *ef02* for *gdisk*, or select *BIOS boot* and partition type *4* for *fdisk*.

-On the other hand, Grub, BIOS/MBR scheme uses post-MBR gap (after the 512B MBR and before the first partition) to store *core.img*.
+On the other hand, "Grub, BIOS/MBR" scheme uses post-MBR gap (after the 512B MBR and before the first partition) to store *core.img*.
 Usually this gap is 31 KiB.
 For complex modules in *core.img*, this space is limited.
 That can be resolved by pushing forward starting sector of the first parititon.
 For instance, partitioning tool can align at MiB boundaries, thus leaving enough post-MBR gap.
 So, it eliminates the bother to create BIOS boot partition.

+Here is the partitioning steps:

 ```
 root@archiso ~ # parted -a optimal /dev/sda